Cheesebaron/SGTabbedPager/README.md

     > PM Install-Package SGTabbedPagerMvx

 ## Usage
 Make your `UIVievController` inherit from `SGTabbedPager` or if you are using MvvmCross `SGTabbedPager<TViewModel>`.
-Implement the two interfaces `ISGTabbedPagerDelegate` and `ISGTabbedPagerDatasource`.
+Implement the `ISGTabbedPagerDatasource` interface to provide pages to the pager.

 Make sure you set the `DataSource` on your ViewControll to your `ISGTabbedPagerDatasource` implementation.